Dil Se Diya Vachan

 Dil Se Diya Vachan is an Indian television series based on the story that showcases a powerful true life story about the deep love, trust, bonding and attachment between a mother-in-law and a daughter-in-law.
 It is a remake of the Tamil serial Idhayam which aired on Sun TV.
 The series premiered on Zee TV on 25 October 2010 at 7pm, and stars Neena Gupta in the mother-in-law's role and Vandana Joshi in the daughter-in-law's role.

-The serial was a hit among the audience, but the creative team decided to pull the show off-air as the main backbone of the show, Neena Gupta could not continue with the serial due to medical reasons.
+The serial was a hit among the audience, but the creative team decided to pull the show off-air as the main backbone of the show, Neena Gupta could not continue with the serial for medical reasons.